yixuan/hugo-blog-en/content/post/2013-09-27-a-conversation-with-hadley-wickham.md

 ---
-title: "A Conversation with Hadley Wickham"
+title: "A conversation with Hadley Wickham"
 date: 2013-09-27
 categories:
 - Statistics